cejotape/oop_pw1_ext_2425/README.md

 - **Tick Synchronization**: It was difficult to manage when and how docking timers are reduced in sync with other updates.
 - **Fairness Logic**: Initially, newly arrived trains could take free platforms while other trains were waiting.
 I have solved this with a prioritized platform assignment loop.
-- **Input File Validation**: The system needed robust parsing logic to handle both `passenger` and `freight` trains in a common CSV format.
+- **Input File Validation**: The system needed to have a specific ubication for the CSV file, to handle both `passenger` and `freight` trains in a common CSV.
 - **Null Handling**: Avoiding platform `null` errors required careful checks before accessing the train assigned to a platform.
-- **Abiding by OOP Guidelines**: It was important to align the structure with examples and constraints given in lectures, such as placing enums outside classes and using explicit getters setters.
+- **Abiding by OOP Guidelines**: It was important to align the structure with examples and constraints given in lectures and in the corrections of the PW1, such as placing enums outside classes and using explicit getters setters.
-- **Basing the project on the corrections from PW1**: I have checked the rubric and the marks from PW1 and I have tried to correct the mistakes and to follow the instructions
+- **Basing the project on the corrections from PW1**: I have checked the rubric and the marks from PW1 and I have tried to correct the mistakes and to follow the instructions.

+## Conclusions

+This simulation has helped me to reinforce key OOP concepts, such as encapsulation, abstraction, inheritance, and polymorphism.
+Building a simulation from scratch also encouraged careful system design and attention to fairness in resource allocation, moreover it has remembered me how to structure this type of programs.
+I hope that with what I have done here and with the work I am giving to this appart from this PW, I will be able to program not perfect but yes in a better way than I was.

+I have learnt:

+- How to properly manage object states and transitions over time.
+- The importance of designing clean, reusable class hierarchies.
+- The value of prioritizing fairness in concurrent systems, as I mentioned before, there was a problem with the order of the trains.
+- How to handle file input, parsing, and error checking, it has helped me to review the exception handling.